 The fair value of financial instruments that are traded in an active market (for example, listed equities) is determined using the last traded quoted price in an active market.
-As at 30 June 2018 the Fund had no financial assets held at fair value through profit or loss included in level 1.
-As at 30 June 2018 the Fund also had \$17,869 financial liabilities held at fair value through profit or loss included in level 1.
+As at 30 June 2019 the Fund had \$nil financial assets held at fair value through profit or loss included in level 1.

 The fair value of financial instruments that are not traded in an active market (for example, unlisted investments) is determined using valuation techniques.
 These valuation techniques maximise the use of observable market data where it is available and rely as little as possible on entity specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.
-As at 30 June 2018, the Fund had \$35,429,733 financial instruments in level 2.
+As at 30 June 2019, the Fund had \$29,216,362 financial instruments in level 2.